Three insights, two findings, one action (January 9, 2020)

 I. The hardest part of retirement is accurately defining it

-It’s said the hardest part of solving a problem is accurately defining it.
-And when it comes to retirement, unless you clearly define what you want from it you’ll probably end up with something less than you want.
-Defining retirement begins with getting clear on just two things: the goals and the risks to those goals.
+The hardest part of solving a problem is accurately defining it.
+And when it comes to retirement, unless you clearly define what you want from it, you’ll probably end up with something less than you want.
+Defining retirement begins with getting clear on two things: the goals and the risks of those goals.
 Accurately defining your goals and the risks that stand in the way will go a long way in solving retirement problems.

 - Lifestyle - consistent and sustainable spending

 - Longevity - lifetime spending no matter how long retirement lasts

 - Liquidity - sufficient reserves for unexpected contingencies